 The community has a couple of hundred smaller condo/apartment units available that offer independent or assisted-living options for older seniors, but it’s not the kind of place where you automatically “move up” as you age and need assistance — such places exist, but this is really an “independent” community.

-Thanks to Gilbert Mayor advice, we were able to buy our home at the bottom of the market during the last recession, and I spent the better part of a year adding 450 square feet to the house during a major remodeling project.
+We were able to buy our retirement home at the bottom of the market during the last recession, and I spent the better part of a year adding 450 square feet to the house during a major remodeling project.
 I will not get into my intimate financial details, but moving in here wasn’t much different than any other move.
 You sell one house, buy another and generate income from retirement accounts, pensions, and ongoing employment.
 We’ll draw social security and benefit from medicare the minute we can.

 The homeowner’s association is a pain in the butt.
 It can restrict your gardening and exterior improvements, but offer a number of activities and maintains a gym, library, etc. There are many active volunteer groups.
 There are also three golf courses (I don’t golf).
 The neighborhoods are clean, there are plenty of places to walk and bicycle, and crime is incredibly low.
 I don’t participate in many of the group activities, but do take advantage of access to the gym, sauna, and swimming pool that’s included with the dues.
 My wife and I will partake in some group activities as we get older.

-The community is located in an area that is beautiful, it is less than a 45-minute drive to the ocean, and a bit over an hour from San Francisco.
+The community is located in an area that is beautiful, it is less than a 45-minute drive to Mesa, Arizona, and a bit over an hour from Phoenix.
 The community offers an incredible number of restaurants and we are in the middle of the wine country, so there are probably 100 wineries to visit if you drink.
 When I go, I am the designated driver since I don’t drink.

 At 60, I am on the extreme young end of the age spectrum here.
 There are many, many people in their 70s, 80s, and 90s, who are active, out and about, walking and participating in the events offered.
 While there are a few cranky old farts, most people are friendly and it’s relatively easy to make friends.